Road Rage Accidents

 - Have you driven over the speed limit because you were in a rush?
 Have you tried to beat a red light because you were late getting somewhere?

-- Have you ever honked, flashed your headlights at, or tailgated another person driving in front of your because they are driving too slow?
+- Have you ever honked, flashed your headlights, or tailgated another person driving in front of you because they are driving too slow?

 - Do you tend to honk your horn frequently?

 - Have you ever gestured or voiced an obscenity at another driver or otherwise communicated in anger toward another driver?